Ryan James (soccer)

-Ryan Lee James (born April 21, 1994) is a Canadian professional soccer player who plays as a defender for HFX Wanderers in the Canadian Premier League.
+Ryan Lee James (born April 21, 1994) is a Canadian professional soccer player who plays as a defender for Scrosoppi FC in League1 Ontario.

 Early life

 James began playing youth soccer at age four with Dixie SC.
 He later joined the Toronto FC Academy.
 He was a member of the Ontario provincial team at both the U14 and U16 levels, winning a silver medal at both national tournaments.

 College career

 In 2012, he committed to attend Bowling Green University to play for the men's soccer team.
-On September 9, 2012, James recorded his first collegiate goal and his first assist in a 3-3 draw against the Coastal Carolina Chanticleers.
-On October 30, 2012, he scored a brace in a 3-2 victory over the Wright State Raiders, which earned him Bowling Green's Athlete of the Week honours.
+On September 9, 2012, James recorded his first collegiate goal and his first assist in a 3–3 draw against the Coastal Carolina Chanticleers.
+On October 30, 2012, he scored a brace in a 3–2 victory over the Wright State Raiders, which earned him Bowling Green's Athlete of the Week honours.
 In his sophomore season, he was named to the OCSA Academic All-Ohio Second Team and also earned honourable mention honours for the Academic All-MAC Team.

-In his junior season, he was named to the NSCAA All-Great Lakes Region Third Team, the All-MAC Second-Team, All-Ohio Second Team, Academic All-MAC Team, a MAC Distinguished Scholar Athlete, and a Academic All-Ohio First Team.
+In his junior season, he was named to the NSCAA All-Great Lakes Region Third Team, the All-MAC Second-Team, All-Ohio Second Team, Academic All-MAC Team, a MAC Distinguished Scholar Athlete, and an Academic All-Ohio First Team.

 Ahead of his senior season, he was named a team captain.
 He was named a finalist for the Senior CLASS Award, was named to the All-MAC Second Team, Academic All-MAC Team, MAC Distinguished Scholar Athlete, and was the male recipient of Bowling Green's Medal of Honor.
 Ahead of the MLS SuperDraft, he was invited to the MLS Combine.
-Over his four seasons, he played in all 79 of the team's games, scoring nine goals and addind 15 assists.
+Over his four seasons, he played in all 79 of the team's games, scoring nine goals and adding 15 assists.